Antonio-Gilliard/Antonio-Gilliard/README.md

 - 🌱 I’m currently learning advanced programming and deep learning.
 - 📫 Get in touch: agilliard1630@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I can't understand why pistachio flavor is so overrated!!!
+- ⚡ Funny fact: I can't understand why pistachio flavor is so overrated!!!

 <!---
 Antonio-Gilliard/Antonio-Gilliard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.